 - Add the potatoes during the last hour of cooking.
 The beef will fall apart easily when done and set aside to cool.
 This step can be done well in advance.

-- Turn the heat up to 450°F, and soak the plank in warm water for 15 minutes.
+- Turn the heat up to 450°F, and soak the plank in hot water for at least 15 minutes.

 - Remove any wilted leaves from the outside of the cabbage and cut into four wedges.
 Rub with a little olive oil and season with salt and pepper.
 Set on the plank and cook for 15 minutes, or until tender.